Nukesor/archivebot/README.md

 ## Configuration

 You can choose to run archivebot as a bot with a telegram bot token.
 If run as a normal telegram bot, archivebot is unable to scan the whole chat history.
 Thereby `/scan_chat` doesn't work.
+And the `/zip` command

 In case you decide to run it as a userbot to access all features, set the bot token to `None` and add your phone number to the configuration.
 You will receive a login code, which has to be entered on the first start and every time your session expires (which happens pretty much never).